anonymous4conferences/BonitaMiner/README.md

 ## Results in BPMN

+You can find here the BPI Challange results `bpi_challange.zip` and aslo other evaluations that contains loops and complex patterns in `other_eval.zip`

 ## Executing Bonita Miner

+This repository contains the `bonitaminer.jar` executable.
 This guide provides instructions on how to execute Bonita Miner.

 ### Prerequisites
 - Ensure you have Java 17 installed on your system.
 You can verify this by running: